 Interdisciplinary Clinical Ethics Rounds

-These rounds, which are organized by the Division, are held on the second Wednesday of every month, from 12 – 1 p.m., and focus on topics of ethical issues and dilemmas in medicine.
+These rounds, which are organized by the Division, are held on the first Wednesday of every month, from 12 – 1 p.m., and focus on topics of ethical issues and dilemmas in medicine.

 Monthly Biopsychosocial Integration Conference